griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 head(res)
 head(deGeneResult)
 ```

+How did the results change before and after shinkage?
+What direction is each log2 fold change value moving?

 ### Annotate gene symbols onto the DE results
 DESeq2 was run with ensembl gene IDs as identifiers, this is not the most human friendly way to interpret results.
 Here gene symbols are merged onto the differential expressed gene list to make the results a bit more interpretable.